ffxf/solax-pv-monitor/README.md

 sn2 = "SYPSKFHSR"
 ```

-Finally modify the lines in `.inverter_line_map` to point to your Solax inverters and how you want the PV panel lines be respresented (if you have more than one you might want to label the by location, e.g., "South", "West", "East", etc).
+Finally, modify the lines in `.inverter_line_map` to point to your Solax inverters and how you want the PV panel lines be respresented (if you have more than one you might want to label them by location, e.g., "South", "West", "East", etc).

 ```bash
 ├── telegraf/